cbrauckmuller/helium/README.md

+#Welcome to Helium

+Helium is a frontend responsive web framework built using HTML5 and CSS3.
+In many ways it is similar to both Twitter Bootstrap and ZURB Foundation - in fact, it uses bits of their code.

 # The Grid

 Helium uses a nestable grid based on fluid-width columns, based largely off the one found in ZURB Foundation.
 Each column's width is expressed as a percentage rather than a fixed number of pixels, so as the width of the viewport grows or shrinks, the grid does too.